Upstatement/ups-dock/.github/CONTRIBUTING.md

 - [Set up the project](#project-setup).
 - Make any necessary changes to the source code.
 - Include any [additional documentation](#contribute-documentation) the changes might need.
-- Write tests that verify that your contribution works as expected.
 - Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 - Dependency updates, additions, or removals must be in individual commits, and the message must use the format: `<prefix>(deps): PKG@VERSION`, where `<prefix>` is any of the usual `conventional-changelog` prefixes, at your discretion.
 - Go to https://github.com/Upstatement/ups-dock/pulls and open a new pull request with your changes.